-One Mom Got the Best Revenge on a Man Who Took Her Parking Spot
+One Mom Got Revenge on a Man Who Took Her Parking Spot

 Don’t mess with sleep-deprived parents.
 Alex Gerrard, a British mom of 2-year-old twin boys, chronicled what happened when a child-free man peeled into a parking space reserved for pregnant women and families with small kids.

-“The breakneck speed made me s--t my pants a little.
+“The breakneck speed made me s–t my pants a little.
 I thought maybe they were giving everything away for free in [U.K.-based grocery chain] Tesco to warrant the urgency,” Gerrard began in a Facebook post published on Sunday, October 1.

 Gerrard, who had her boys Osian and Rhydian in tow, gently explained to the “bearded Hobbit” why she needed the spot, but her words fell on deaf ears.

-“Maybe you could move to another space as there's no more parent spaces left?” she recalled asking him, to which he replied: "There will be when you leave, now F--k off you fat bitch.”
+“Maybe you could move to another space as there’s no more parent spaces left?” she recalled asking him, to which he replied: “There will be when you leave, now F–k off you fat bitch.”

 That’s when Gerrard lost her cool.